CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 The customization should be based on GPOs for the envisaged role of Server 2012 (R2).
 All settings should be thoroughly tested before rolling out to productive systems, otherwise malfunctions can easily occur.
-It should be checked after every major change, whether the setting was successfully changed and whether the template is ever applied to the desired server, as there are many sources of error lurking here.
+It should be checked after each major change, whether the setting was successfully changed and whether the template is ever applied to the desired server, since there are many sources of error lurking here.
 An easy way to do this is to run the Group Policy Results command-line tool GPResult.exe on the server.

 For further information, see also module APP.2.2 Active Directory.